Kyndryl brand standards

 • Even if it’s a complex subject, use everyday language and make it tangible for people in a real-world way.

-• Pose an interesting (or even provoking) question for the reader to consider.
+• Pose an interesting (or even thought-provoking) question for the reader to consider.
 Draw them in before you explain every detail.

 • Pair the practical with the vision statements.
 We aren’t just dreamers; we are doers and plan to carry new ideas through to fruition.

 • Prove your point.
-Convince your audience with facts and a data based on real-world observations.
+Convince your audience with facts and data based on real-world observations.

-• Use empathy make your piece relevant.
+• Use empathy to make your piece relevant.
 How does it connect with the life and needs of the reader?
-Is there an opportunity to say we heard you and have developed a solution to fit your need?
+Is there an opportunity to say we heard you and have developed a solution to fit your needs?

 (For example, limited space in a banner ad)